 Experiences matter far more than travel statistics, but the stats are kind of fun, esp. since Tom is a spreadsheet/facts guru.
 Seriously, he has lists of every concert he’s ever attended, every ski resort skied, golf courses he’s played, SCUBA dive sites, surf spots, Major League baseball stadiums and even nude beaches!
 Plus, our travel blog readers probably want to know that we really do have a bit of travel experience to share.

-Determining what counts as a trip is tricky as some are a quick weekend getaway within Colorado and others are a full month exploring 6 countries, but each time we pack our bags and leave home to travel just counts as one trip.
+Determining what counts as a trip is tricky as some are a quick weekend getaway within Colorado and others are a full month exploring 6 countries or 5 months exploring 3 countries, but each time we pack our bags and leave home to travel just counts as one trip.

 Travelers vary in how they add their countries.
 Some only count countries in which they’ve slept overnight, yet others count a layover in which they didn’t leave the plane.
 Does driving thru a country or US state without stopping count?
 Tricky.
 For us, it’s usually at least an overnight, but we do count countries at cruise stops since most are a full day of unique experiences.

 How and Why We Travel – Travel Style